memsql/dbt-singlestore/README.md

 To use this adapter, SingleStore must be upgraded to the version 7.5 or newer.

 ## Changelog

+### 1.6.1
+- Updated singlestoredb connector version

+### 1.6
+- Added new tests
+- Added new incremental tests and `append` incremental strategy support

+### 1.5
+- Added `model contracts` support (`check` and `foreign` keys constraints aren't supported)
+- Modified `create_table_as` to use column ordering subquery

+### 1.4.1
+- Switched from pymysql connector to singlestoredb
+- Implemented `cancel()` function in SingleStoreConnectionManager class
+- Added support of connection attributes

+### 1.4
+- Consolidated timestamp functions & macros
+- Tested against Python 3.11
+- Replaced deprecated exception functions
+- Added support of the `delete+insert` incremental strategy + new tests for incremental predicates

+### 1.3
+- Added tests introduced in dbt 1.3.0

+### 1.2.2
+- Implemented connection retry logic
+- Fixed index name possibly starting with 0 which is not allowed in SingleStore
+- Added support for grants config
+- Implemented utils macros and added tests

 ### 1.1.2
 - [Fixed]((https://github.com/memsql/dbt-singlestore/issues/6)) failing materialization with `unique_key`.